yusufbrima/FlowersNet/README.md

 # Model Training and Inference

-This repository contains code for training and inference using a deep learning model.
+This repository contains code for training and inference using a deep convolutional neural network model.

 ## Introduction
-This project aims to train and deploy a deep learning model for a specific task.
-The model is trained on a labeled dataset and later used to predict labels for new unseen data.
+This project aims to train and evaluate a deep learning model for a flower species classification (17 classes) task.
+The model is trained on a labeled dataset and later used to predict labels for new unseen flower images.

 ## Installation
 - Clone this repository: